christmas party ideas

 Host a "Cookie Exchange" Party…a wonderful way to make light work of holiday baking, and to enjoy the company of close friends.
 Send out an invitation requesting that each guest bring a specified number of a favorite holiday cookie recipe.
 Generally, you will have each guest bring enough cookies to share three with each other guest.
 For example, if you are expecting 12 guests, ask each to bring 36 cookies.
 The cookies will then be divided amongst all the guests, and each guest will go home with 12 different varieties of cookies.
 A lovely platter to set out for holiday entertaining!
 You may also want to have guests bring their recipe to share with the group.
 To put guests in cookie baking mode, send a creative invite.
 Attach a computer or hand generated tag to a metal or plastic holiday shaped cookie cutter with a piece of satin or curling ribbon.
 "Please "cutout" December 14th on your calendar…You're invited to a Cookie Exchange!"
 In addition to exchanging cookies, you could serve a light meal or dessert, and you could also add a book or ornament exchange to the party.

 Organize a "Gift Exchange"…this will work in a classroom with young children, for a church group, a corporate party, an intimate group of friends…you name it!
 Select a specific "theme" for your exchange (Ornaments, books, white elephant, music, etc.), and specify a dollar limit for the gift ($5.00-$10.00 is perfectly appropriate).
 Ask each guest to bring a wrapped gift, appropriate to your theme, without a tag.
 Stack all the gifts together.
-When you are ready to begin the gift exchange, have each guest draw a number out of a hat (a Santa Hats would be adorable).
+When you are ready to begin the gift exchange, have each guest draw a number out of a hat (Santa Hats would be adorable).
 The guest who draws number "1" selects a gift from the pile, and opens it.
 The guest who draws number "2" has the option of stealing the gift from number "1", or choosing another unwrapped gift from the pile.
 Continue until the last guest has chosen or stolen a gift.
 Great fun!

 Have a "Giving Back" Christmas this year - get a group of family and friends together and do something for others.
 Take donations to a local free store, collect toys for the needy, make treat bags for the people stuck in hospitals, make blankets or give coats to the homeless, etc. Even contacting a local nursing home and asking if you can bring over donated decorations and create a tree in their lobby.
 Great way to teach your children the true meaning of the season!